 With a computer you could store and listen to millions of songs, and watch a DVD and Blu-ray if you have a drive, and when connected to the Internet watch an endless amount of streaming and online video from popular sites like Amazon, Netflix, and YouTube.

+Q3.
+Write 10 Disadvantages of Computer.

 Time wastage while doing unproductive activities